Manta-Network/docs/docs/manta-atlantic/Staking/03-Rules.md

-One account on Calamari Network can be
+One account on Manta Network can be
 - A delegator
 - A collator candidate
 - Not participating in staking